 John Postill is Vice-Chancellor’s Senior Research Fellow at RMIT University, Melbourne (2013-2016), and Digital Anthropology Fellow at University College London (UCL).
 His publications include Localizing the Internet (2011), Media and Nation Building (2006) and the co-edited volume Theorising Media and Practice (2010, with Birgit Bräuchler).
 Currently he is conducting anthropological research on new forms of digital activism and civic engagement in Indonesia, Spain and globally.
-He is also writing a book provisionally titled The Information War: Digital Activism and Popular Protest in the 21st Century and the co-edited volume Theorising Media and Change (with Elisenda Ardèvol and Sirpa Tenhunen) [Last updated 30 Sep 2013]
+He is also writing a book provisionally titled Hacker, Lawyer, Journalist, Spy: Freedom Technologists and Political Change in an Age of Protest and the co-edited volume Theorising Media and Change (with Elisenda Ardèvol and Sirpa Tenhunen) [Last updated 25 February 2014].

 Long biographical note

 I am an anthropologist (PhD, UCL) specialising in the study of media.
 I live in Melbourne (Australia) where I am a Vice-Chancellor’s Senior Research Fellow (2013-2016) at the School of Media and Communication, RMIT University.
 I am also a Fellow of the Digital Anthropology Programme at UCL.

 In my current RMIT research I am comparing new forms of digital activism and civic engagement in Indonesia, Spain and other countries.
 I am particularly interested in what I call the mainstreaming of nerd politics, that is, the complex processes whereby initiatives rooted in internet activism become entangled with broader societal struggles, as we saw most dramatically in the 2011 global wave of protests, or more recently in the Turkish protests of 2013.
 I am also developing new international networks and collaborations around the study of mobile/digital media and sociocultural change.